beomodern/Overview/README.md

 7. Display clock and have ability to auto power down after defined time (time off option).
 8. Blend and look identical as rest of the system therefore preserving eighties look.
 9. Work seamlessly with existing unit and its remote controller interfaces.
 When I thought about all of it I had vague idea of the challenge but it ended up actually much more difficult than I thought.
-I definitely learned great deal of different things while playing with it.
+I definitely learned great deal of different things while designing it.

 In terms of what this unit ended up be:
 On hardware side:
 1. Power supply solution.
 Since unit is quite multifunctional and build from different blocks (different EVBs and other pieces I had laying around), not all its blocks needs to be ON all the time.
-I designed PSU solution that is software controllable and enabled only blocks that are needed for particular mode of operation.
+I designed PSU solution that it is software controllable and enabled only blocks that are needed for particular mode of operation.
 2. Raspberry Pi and DAB radio module.
 I had RPi 2.
 I also decided to use [uGreen DAB](https://ugreen.eu/product/ugreen-dab-board/) solution .
 Since it utilizes newer RPi interface I had to produce little interposer board in-between DAB module and RPi.
 I used that interposer to get access to I2S signals from DAB as well as for UART interface and GPIO signal to control RPi.
 On that board there is also small LDO that powers external LNA only that is only needed when DAB or FM radio is in use (again to save power).
 3. Audio interfaces.
 I found this great EVB from ADI.
 It contains SigmaDSP uP [ADAU1452](https://www.analog.com/en/products/adau1452.html) as well as actually quite good audio codec [AD1938](https://www.analog.com/en/products/ad1938.html).
 Both came very handy in this project.
-In general this EVB handles all audio processing with analog signal being digested and produced by audiocodec and SigmaDSP to handle all digital audio (I2S and SPDIF).
+In general this EVB handles all audio processing with analog signal being digested and produced by audiocodec and SigmaDSP to handle all digital audio (I2S and SPDIF). spectrum analyser, envelope detector and level meter is handled by this DSP.
 Unit works as a standalone solution utilizing its on-board EEPROM to start up in pre-programmed state and is then controlled by main uP.
 4. Bluetooth module.
 Instead of writing my own code for some BT module I bought for few Euro, unit from eBay and interface its push-button inputs and LED status outputs with main uP.
+It handles aptX codecs and all audio interfacign is done in digital domaain, avoiding pure DACs and ADCs.
 It actually works quite well.
 5. Main uP.
 I found at the bottom of my drawer few Cypress PSoC EVBs.
 They are old one, 4200 series but they are perfect for what I’m looking for.
 I hooked them up to control RPi, PSU distribution, Bluetooth module, SigmaDSP.
 On main PCB, I also added I2C buffer to deal with digital DATALINK interface that BeO products utilize to talk to each other.
 6. Design PCB for display module.
 The PCB house: